LecrisUT/CMake-Template/docs/guides/developer/index.md

 : glob: true

 who-is-the-developer
+paradigms/index
 ```

-This is a developer's guide intended to explain many of the paradigms used in
+This is a developer's guide intended to explain many of the design paradigms
-this template project
+used in this template project

-**Coming soon**